MicrosoftDocs/azure-docs/articles/industry/agriculture/get-sensor-data-from-sensor-partner.md

 Use the following steps:

 1. On the home page, select **Sensors** from the menu.
-  A Sensors page displays with details about type of sensor, the farm it is connected to, the parent device, port name, port type and the last updated status.
+  The Sensors page displays details about type of sensor, the farm it's connected to, the parent device, port name, port type and the last updated status.
 2. Select the sensor to view sensor properties, active alerts and telemetry from the sensor.

     ![Project Farm Beats](./media/get-sensor-data-from-sensor-partner/view-sensors-1.png)